...

 Local Growth

-Before choosing a course of action, companies have to balance elements including market potential, operational complexity, and investment needs from both choices.
+Before choosing a course of action, companies must balance elements such as market potential, operational complexity, and investment needs from both options.

 Key Factors to Consider Before Expanding a Business in India